reliv/zf2-elfinder/README.md

   1. Edit your composer.json file from the root directory of your ZF2 installation.

-  2. If not already set you'll need to add the following line to your composer.json file.
+  2. Add the following to the "require" section of the file.

      ```json
-         "minimum-stability": "dev"
+                 "studio-42/elfinder": "2.*@dev",
+                 "reliv/elfinder" : "2.0.0-alpha"
      ```

-  3. Add the following to the "require" section of the file

-     ```json
-                 "reliv/elfinder" : "dev-master"
-     ```
+     Note:  As of this writing ElFinder's composer package is still a development package.
+You must make sure that the ElFinder definition is defined in your root composer.json file to be correctly installed.

-  4. Run `php composer.phar install` or `php composer.phar update`
+  3. Run `php composer.phar install` or `php composer.phar update`

-  5. Once the package is installed you will find this under `vendor\reliv\elfinder` inside this folder you'll need to copy or symlink the public folder for this module to the public folder inside your project.
-     By default the module expects to find all public assets under `[zf2 project folder]/public/modules/el-finder`.  *This path can be adjusted using a configuration flag if needed.

-  6. Add 'ElFinder' to your list of modules in `[zf2 project folder]/config/application.config.php`
+  4. Add 'Reliv\ElFinder' to your list of modules in `[zf2 project folder]/config/application.config.php`

-  7. (Optional) Configure the module for use in your project (see configuration below)
+  5. (Optional) Configure the module for use in your project (see configuration below)

-  8. (Optional) Add ElFinder finder to your views that need it.
+  6. (Optional) Add ElFinder finder to your views that need it.

-  9. Test it out and report any bugs or issues back to the project.
+  7. Test it out and report any bugs or issues back to the project.

-  10. Tell others about it.
+  8. Tell others about it.

 ## Adding ElFinder to your project